lytedev/gpmplayer/readme.md

 ![Queue mode screenshot][ss1]

-I started this project because [thunner][thunner] didn't support Two-Factor Authentication... or at least I couldn't figure it out.
+I started this project because [thunner][thunner] didn't support Google accounts using Two-Factor Authentication... or at least I couldn't figure it out.
 Anyways, writing your own tool is half the fun, right?

 ## Disclaimer